SirChronicle/GuviBot/README.md

 3. Sending notifications to the invited members just before a meeting and also 30 minutes prior to the meeting.
 4. Giving a Welcome message.

+P.S.
+The invite link is the bot itself

 <a href="https://discord.com/api/oauth2/authorize?client_id=858522982322274374&permissions=8&scope=bot"><img align="right" width="500" height="500" title="GuviBot" src="https://github.com/Guvi-CodeCamp-SRM/Dicord-Bot-1/blob/main/guvibot%20logo.png"/><a>

 ## Tech-Stack ⚙